cjdelisle/cjdns/doc/djc_layer_model.md

 ## LayerB
-Switch Layer, this layer is seen by all switches along a direct path as well as the routers at the ends of the path but no information in this layer is directly passed to routers downstream in the forwarding path.
+Switch Layer, this layer is seen by all switches along a direct path as well as the routers at the ends of the path but when a router forwards the packet on, headers at this layer are replaced with new ones just as the Ethernet header is replaced by each IP router.

 This layer contains: